Labeling Neural Representations with Inverse Recognition: Analysis

 \subsection{Evaluating the Accuracy of Explanations}

-While it’s generally challenging to obtain ground-truth explanations for the latent representations in Deep Neural Networks (DNNs), in Supervised Learning, the concepts of the output neurons are defined by the specific task.
-In the subsequent experiment, we assessed the performance of INVERT and Network Dissection in accurately explaining neurons when such ground truth is known.
+While it is generally challenging to obtain ground-truth explanations for the latent representations in Deep Neural Networks (DNNs), in Supervised Learning, the concepts of the output neurons are defined by the specific task.
+In the subsequent experiment, we compared the performance of INVERT and Network Dissection in accurately explaining neurons when the ground truth is known.

 For this experiment, we employed 5 different models: 2 segmentation models and 3 classification models.
 For image segmentation, we employed MaskRCNN ResNet50 FPN model~\cite{He_2017_ICCV}, pre-trained on MS COCO dataset~\cite{mscoco_2014} and evaluated on a subset of 24,237 images of MS COCO train2017, containing 80 distinct classes, and FCN ResNet50 model~\cite{Long_2015_CVPR}, pre-trained on MS COCO, and evaluated on a subset of MS COCO val2017, limited to the 20 categories found in the Pascal VOC dataset~\cite{Everingham10}.
 For classification models we employed ImageNet pre-trained ResNet18~\cite{he2016deep} DenseNet161~\cite{huang2017densely}, and GoogleNet~\cite{Szegedy_2015_CVPR}, with 1,000 output neurons, each neuron corresponding to the individual class in the ImageNet dataset.